Key West fishing boats docked at sunset before a charter trip

 • Pick a trip style first

-Reef, offshore, and flats trips can all run the same day — the best fit depends on your group, time window, and goals more than headline price.
+Reef, offshore, and flats trips can all run the same day.
+The best fit depends on your group, time window, and goals more than headline price.

 Half days suit families and tight schedules.
-Full days unlock offshore range and species-specific plans without feeling rushed.
+Full days unlock offshore range and species specific plans without feeling rushed.

 • Match trip to the season

-Targeted species rotate month to month — sailfish, mahi, tarpon, and tuna all have peak windows worth planning around.
+Targeted species rotate month to month.
+Sailfish, mahi, tarpon, and tuna all have peak windows worth planning around.

-Ready to compare live boats and captains?
+Ready to compare live Key West fishing trips?

 Key West charter FAQs